bfontaine/clomebrew/README.md

-# clojure-brew
+# clomebrew

-A Clojure library designed to ... well, that part is up to you.
+**Clomebrew** brings [Homebrew](https://brew.sh/) to Clojure.

 ## Usage

+You need to already have a working Homebrew installation.

 FIXME

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Baptiste Fontaine

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.